rcbensley/collectd-python-mariadbd/README.md

-# MySQL CollectD Plugin
+# MariaDB CollectD Plugin

-A python MySQL plugin for CollectD.
-Designed for MySQL 5.5+, and specifically variants such as MariaDB or Percona Server.
+A Python MariaDB plugin for CollectD.
+Designed for MariaDB 10.6+

-Pulls most of the same metrics as the Percona Monitoring Plugins for Cacti.
-Collects over 350 MySQL metrics per interval.

-Most MySQL monitoring plugins fetch a lot of information by parsing the output of `SHOW ENGINE INNODB STATUS`.
-This plugin prefers InnoDB statistics from `SHOW GLOBAL STATUS`.
-Percona Server and MariaDB provide most of these InnoDB metrics on `SHOW GLOBAL STATUS`.

-Requires the Python MySQLdb package. (`python-mysqldb` on Debian)
+A fork of the MySQL CollectD plugin tailored for additions made to MariDB 10.6 and beyond.
+MariaDB specific features include metrics for Galera, Columnstore, Userstat, MariaDB Enterprise Server, Multi-Source replication.

+This plugin requires the MariaDB Connector/Python, `mariadb`, driver installed.

 ## Installation
-1. Place mysql.py in your CollectD python plugins directory
+1. Place mariadb.py in your CollectD python plugins directory
 2. Configure the plugin in CollectD
 3. Restart CollectD